Weight Loss Gastric Sleeve Surgery | Top Gastrectomy Surgeons

 - High blood pressure

-You’re likely to lose weight rapidly following this procedure.
-This can lead to an increase in your energy levels that also may motivate you to adopt a more active lifestyle.
-ASBNJ offers follow-up care that includes nutritional counseling and support.
+An improvement in energy levels and decreased joint or back pain also may motivate you to adopt a more active and involved lifestyle.
+ASBNJ offers comprehensive follow-up care that includes nutritional counseling, information sessions, group meetings, and ongoing social support.

 Are You a Candidate for Bariatric Surgery?